-- Art.
-68. The President of the Republic shall communicate with the National Assembly by messages which he shall deliver himself or cause to be read, and which shall not be followed by any debate. - Art.
-69. The President of the Republic and the deputies to the National Assembly alike shall have the right to initiate legislation. - Art.
-70. Ministers and Secretaries of State may at any time be heard by the National Assembly and by the commissions.
-They may be assisted by Government Commissioners. - Art.
+Art.
+68. The President of the Republic shall communicate with the National Assembly by messages which he shall deliver himself or cause to be read, and which shall not be followed by any debate.

+Art.
+69. The President of the Republic and the deputies to the National Assembly alike shall have the right to initiate legislation.

+Art.
+70. Members of the Government may at any time be heard by the National Assembly and by the commissions.
+They may be assisted by Government Commissioners.

+Art.
 71. Deputies and the President of the Republic alike shall have the right of amendment.
-Amendments proposed by the President of the Republic shall be presented by a Minister of a Secretary of State.
+Amendments proposed by the President of the Republic shall be presented by a member of the Government.

-Proposals and amendments by deputies may not be considered if their adoption would result either in the diminution of public resources or in an increase in public expenditures, unless they are accompanied by proposals for compensating revenues.
+Proposals and amendments by deputies may not be considered if their adoption would result either in the diminution of public resources or in an increase in public expenditures, unless they are accompanied by proposals for compensating receipts.

 Art.
-72. If it appears during the legislative procedure that a bill or amendment does not fall with the domain of law, the Ministers and Secretaries of State may declare it inadmissible.
+72. If it appears during the legislative procedure that a bill or amendment does not fall with the domain of law, the members of the Government may declare it inadmissible.

-In case of disagreement between the executive and legislative branch, the Supreme Court at the request of one or the other, shall rule within eight days.
+In case of disagreement the Supreme Court at the request of either the President of the Republic or the National Assembly shall rule within eight days.